raw-bacon/vi-xournalpp/README.md

 vi-xournalpp currently does not cover the full API.
 To add another entry, follow the following steps.
 1. Make a function in `api.lua` wrapping the API call.
-2. Create a new keybinding for it in `config.lua`.
+2. Create a new keybinding for it in `keybindings.lua`.
 3. Create an event in `events.lua`
 4. Add a menu entry in `main.lua`
 5. Add it to at least one mode in `modes.lua`.